Metimol1/VisionCraft/README.md

 }
 ```

-The response to this request will contain a list of generated images in base64 format.
+The response to this request will contain a list of links to the generated images.

 **Python Example:**